 European Shares Likely To Open On Mixed Note

-Oil edged lower but was set for a weekly gain on easing fears of a potential recession in the top oil consuming nation.
+U.S. stocks rose overnight amid a broad-based rally as economic worries subsided and Fed officials signaled readiness to start interest-rate cutting cycle.

-U.S. stocks rose sharply overnight while two-year Treasury yields rose by the most in four months as strong retail sales data and lower-than-expected weekly jobless claims helped ease fears of a looming recession.
-Strong earnings reports from retailer Walmart and tech giant Cisco also boosted investor sentiment.
+In economic news, a reading on leading indicators fell much more than expected in July but didn't signal recession.

-The tech-heavy Nasdaq Composite soared 2.3 percent and the S&P 500 rallied 1.6 percent to post their best six-day gain since November 2022.
-The Dow gained 1.4 percent to end higher for the fifth time in the last six trading sessions.
+The tech-heavy Nasdaq Composite surged 1.4 percent and the S&P 500 added 1 percent to end higher for the eighth consecutive session while the Dow edged up 0.6 percent.

-European stocks rose for a third straight session on Thursday as upbeat data raised hopes of a soft landing for the world's largest economy.
+European stocks extended gains for a fifth day running on Monday as investors awaited further clues on the U.S. economy.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!